Microsoft Ads

 Event parameters:

-The ecomm_prodid and items data is used by Microsoft Ads for dynamic remarketing — allowing you to show ads for the specific products a visitor interacted with.
+The ecomm_prodid and items data is what Microsoft Ads uses for dynamic remarketing, letting you show ads for the specific products a visitor interacted with.

 Add to Cart Events